edmundchong/Inventor/Touchscreen arena/Rat Daily Instructions/README.md

     3. 2_fixsnoutonly: Rat is rewarded if snout is in the fixation zone (body can be positioned anywhere)
     4. 3_fixshrink : Rat only gets rewarded if snout and body is in the fixation zone, which gradually shrinks in size with each correct trial.
 Final Y value for the fixation zone is 216
     5. 4_fixlargecue OR 4x_fixlargecue : Rat is rewarded if fixated and then touches the large cue on the screen
-    6. 5_fixcueshrinkstrict OR 5x_fixcueshrinkstrict : Rat is rewarded if fixated and then touches the cue, which gradually shrinks in size until its final size of 0.4 or 0.5
+    6. 5_fixcueshrinkstrict OR 5x_fixcueshrinkstrict : Rat is rewarded if fixated and then touches the cue, which gradually shrinks in size until the final cue size is 0.4 or 0.5
     7. 7_fixdur OR 7x_fixdur : Rat learns to fixate for an increasing duration of time (max = 1.2s)
     8. 10_WM OR 10x_WM : Working memory task.